Muph0/iot-dash-backend/docs/main.md

          │              MySQL database             │          │     │
          └─────────────────────────────────────────┘          └─────┘
 ```

+In production, the frontend webapp is hosted via backend HTTP server.
+Place the built web app into the `wwwroot` directory in root of the backend repository.
+Obtain it from the repository [iot-dash-app](https://github.com/Muph0/iot-dash-app).

 # Conceptual model

 The following objects are the data entities of the application.
 All functionality